Kings trade De'Aaron Fox to Spurs, acquire Zach LaVine from Bulls: Report

-De'Aaron Fox's time with the only NBA franchise he has known reportedly has reached a sudden end.
+De'Aaron Fox's time with the only NBA franchise he has known ended.

-The star point guard was traded to the San Antonio Spurs, with Sacramento acquiring star guard Zach LaVine from the Chicago Bulls, ESPN's Shams Charania reported Sunday night, citing sources.
+The star point guard officially was traded to the San Antonio Spurs, with Sacramento acquiring star guard Zach LaVine from the Chicago Bulls, the teams announced Monday.

-BREAKING: Sacramento is finalizing a trade to send De'Aaron Fox to the San Antonio Spurs in a multi-team trade that moves Chicago Bulls' Zach LaVine to the Kings, sources tell ESPN. pic.twitter.com/Ftmo8N4hMj— Shams Charania (@ShamsCharania) February 3, 2025
+ESPN's Shams Charania first reported details of the three-team blockbuster Sunday night.

-Per Charania, the Kings forward Sidy Cissoko from the Spurs, along with three first-round draft picks and three second-round draft picks.
+The Kings also receive forward Sidy Cissoko from the Spurs, along with three first-round draft picks and three second-round draft picks.

 Get top local stories in DFW delivered to you every morning with NBC DFW's News Headlines newsletter.

-As part of the trade, the Kings will send shooting guard Kevin Huerter to the Bulls and guard Jordan McLaughlin to the Spurs, per Charania.
+As part of the trade, the Kings will send shooting guard Kevin Huerter to the Bulls and guard Jordan McLaughlin to the Spurs.

 Per ESPN's Bobby Marks, citing sources, the Kings will receive the Charlotte Hornets' 2025 top-14 protected first-round pick, San Antonio's unprotected 2027 first-round pick and the Minnesota Timberwolves' unprotected 2031 first-round draft pick.